enoklearn/engineering/exercises/architecture/with-a-swagger.md

 Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Integrate Swagger into your capstone project API.
+1. Integrate Swagger into your umbrella project API.
 2. Launch the Swagger interactive documentation.
 3. Make a POST request to your API using the interactive documentation.
 4. Share the results with your mentor.